kiwanowski/cubiboot/patches/source/notes.md

 Patches for BS2 can safely be placed at 0x81700000

 In game, VIConfigure panics if 0x800000CC doesn't match the TV mode about to be configured

+NTSC10 uses 0x80700000 as slab memory for decoding font data